Back to services

 These include:

-• in-house group supervision
+• In-house group supervision

-• outreach supervision groups
+• Outreach supervision groups

-• full-day and half-day workshops
+• Full-day and half-day workshops

-• outreach customised training packages
+• Outreach customised training packages

 Group supervision is aimed at therapists already trained in CBT or family intervention who want to develop specialist skills in CBT or family intervention for psychosis.
-Therapists can work with some of our patients (in our daytime or evening clinics) and receive free fortnightly supervision at our clinic.
-We also run outreach groups for supervision of therapists’ own patients, which cost £400.
+Therapists can work with some of our clients (in our daytime or evening clinics) and receive free fortnightly supervision at our clinic.
+We also run outreach groups for supervision of therapists’ own clients, which cost £400.
 Supervision will be held at the clinicians’ team base or can be run through video-conferencing facilities for therapists working outside of London or overseas.

 For clinicians requiring more formalised training, please see Institute of Psychiatry, Psychology and Neuroscience graduate and postgraduate courses (certificate and diploma).